Skip to content

 A beam is a structural element that is used to span distances and support loads.

-When deciding what size beam you need for the project, it is important to consider the weight of the load, the type of material is using for the beam and the spacing between supports.
+When deciding what size beam for a 40 foot span or for your project, you must go through some considerations.
+It is important to consider the weight of the load, the type of material used for the beam, and the spacing between supports.

 What Size Beam For A 40-Foot Span?